 Our Emergency Food Bank — made possible by a partnership with Dare to Care — is open Monday -Friday 10am-12pm.
 We also have extended hours on Friday from 2pm-5pm.
 In order to receive an emergency food box, you must bring a government ID and a current piece of mail.
 To find out where you can get help based on your address, please go here.

-Family Engagement – We provide opportunities for families to participate alongside each other and with their children in both recreational and educational activities.
-We hold monthly Dance Fitness and Cooking classes that are free to parents and other adults in our neighborhood.
-Our first Community Block Party/Back to School Bash was recently held which brought over 450 parents, young adults, children and senior adults to Neighborhood House for an afternoon of fun and access to resources such as health insurance and employment opportunities.
+We provide opportunities for families to participate alongside each other and with their children in both recreational and educational activities.
+We hold monthly cooking classes that are free to parents and other adults in our neighborhood.
+Yoga is available monthly as well.

 How We Make a Difference

 - We fed over 2,400 individuals through our Emergency Food Bank last year (800 were children).

 - We are helping parents and adults set goals to improve the financial stability of their family.

 - We have helped individuals avoid homelessness, get their GED, start a business, go back to college or obtain a higher paying job.

 - By helping individuals break the cycle of poverty, we are making a positive impact on the health of our community (people living in poverty have higher rates of disability and chronic illnesses and shorter life expectancies).